accessibility-exchange/platform/README.md

     MAIL_PORT=1025
     ```
     You will now be able to access mail that the platform sends by visiting http://127.0.0.1:8025 or http://localhost:8025.
 For more information and additional configuration options, [read the Mailpit documentation](https://github.com/axllent/mailpit).
+14. If you wish to run your local site with SSL, you will need to change the APP_URL to `https://platform.test` in `.env` and the run `herd secure`.

 For comprehensive instructions, consult the [Laravel documentation](https://laravel.com/docs/12.x).
 Here's an overview
 of how some key tasks can be carried out using Herd:

 - [Composer](https://getcomposer.org) commands may be executed by using `composer <command>`.
 - [NVM](https://github.com/nvm-sh/nvm) commands may be executed by using `nvm <command>`.
 - [NPM](https://docs.npmjs.com/cli) commands may be executed by using `npm <command>`.